zeek/zeek/examples/logs/index.rst

     A record of SSL sessions, including certificates being used.

 ``weird.log``
     A log of unexpected protocol-level activity.
-Whenever Bro's protocol analysis encounters a situation it would not expect (e.g., an RFC violation) it logs it in this file.
+Whenever Zeek's protocol analysis encounters a situation it would not expect (e.g., an RFC violation) it logs it in this file.
 Note that in practice, real-world networks tend to exhibit a large number of